Marcelofilho07/AutoBattle2/README.md

 This class contains a Struct and a Enum.
 Both of those data structeres doesn't make sense to be stored togheter inside a class.
 They should be declared somewhere else, for example in the Battlefield class.

 In our final interation we don't use this class.
 It has been deleted.
+Instead of the GridBox struct, we use a class called GridNode to represent each area inside the grid.

 # Conclusion